freedomofpress/dangerzone/INSTALL.md

 > want to try out the stable Dangerzone version (which uses containers instead
 > of virtual machines for isolation), please follow the Fedora or Debian
 > instructions and adapt them as needed.
+>
+> **If you followed these instructions before October 25, 2023, please read [this security advisory](docs/advisories/2023-10-25.md).**
+> This notice will be removed with the 1.0.0 release of Dangerzone.

 > [!IMPORTANT]
 > This section will install Dangerzone in your **default template**